cml815/do/tempMd/services-marketing.md

 Website design & copy

-Websites are more than an online introduction.
+Websites and landing pages are more than an online introduction.
 They give visitors have opportunities to take satisfying actions -- learn, ask for help, subscribe and buy.